vrsreeganesh/vrsreeganesh.github.io/README.md

 ## Brief Bio

-Hi, my name is Sreeganesh and I am an ECE graduate from College of Engineering currently collaborating with academic and defense partners.
+Hi, my name is Sreeganesh and I am an ECE graduate from College of Engineering and an incoming graduate student at the Department of Electrical And Computer Engineering, Boston University.

 ## Research Interests
-My interests lie in the the regions where Signal Processing and Machine Learning Meet, specifically in the regions of Computer Vision and Artificial Intelligence.
-My experience lies in the regions of Signal Processing, Image Processing, Computer Vision, Machine Learning, Statistics and Deep Learning.
-Lately I've been working in application of Deep Learning in Medical Data, specifically CT scans.
+My interests lie in perception and control, with the former taking more precedence.
+Most of my projects lies in Signal Processing, Image Processing, Computer Vision, Machine Learning, Statistics and Deep Learning.

 ## Education
 Highschool: Bhavans Varuna Vidyalaya (2014 - 2016)